 - i.
-Gifts that do not exceed a value of \$150 each year per Prospective Business Partner - ii.
+Gifts that do not exceed a value of \$200 each year per Prospective Business Partner - ii.
 Invitations to attend sporting events, other events such as concerts or theater performance, or social events with a Prospective Business Partner to promote the possible business relationship provided that: - a.
-There is a business purpose for the invitation;

-- b. the cost of the ticket does not exceed a value of \$150 per person for a single event; - c. the total cost of multiple events with the same Prospective Business Partner does not exceed a value of \$300 per year; and - d. the Covered Individual pays for their own travel expenses to and from the event. - iii.
-Invitations to attend fundraising events with a Prospective Business Partner at no cost to the Covered Individual - C. NGBs
+There is a business purpose for the invitation; - b. the cost of the ticket does not exceed a value of \$200 per person for a single event; - c. the total cost of multiple events with the same Prospective Business Partner does not exceed a value of \$500 per year; and - d. the Covered Individual pays for their own travel expenses to and from the event. - iii.
+Invitations to attend fundraising events with a Prospective Business Partner at no cost to the Covered Individual (e.g., an invitation to attend a charity ball sponsored by the Current Business Partner). - C. NGBs